Jonas Helming, Maximilian Koegel and Philip Langer co-lead EclipseSource. They work as consultants and software engineers for building …

 Along with the first community release, Theia also celebrates its fifth anniversary this year, so congratulations!
 The project remains to be one of the most active projects at Eclipse, with a large and active developer community.

-Before we dive into some highlights around the community release, we would like to announce two events:
+Before we dive into some highlights around the community release, this video summerizes the highlights of the Eclipse Theia Community release 2022-09:

 Let’s summarize some highlights on the road to this first Theia community release!